undeconstructed/lek-retejo/content/lernu.md

   {{< lang en >}}
 ## Self learning

-You can start very quickly with [Esperanto en 17 minutoj](https://unua.leciono.org/).
+You can start very quickly with [Esperanto in 17 minutes](https://unua.leciono.org/).
 This single page introduces the basic parts of Esperanto very quickly.

 Or you can do deeper with [Esperanto in 12 days](https://learn.esperanto.com/en).